 Here's what's known about the effectiveness of complementary remedies used to soothe the symptoms of premenstrual syndrome:

 Herbal remedies.
-Some women report relief of PMS symptoms with the use of herbs, such as ginkgo, ginger, chasteberry, evening primrose oil and St. John's wort.
+Some women report relief of PMS symptoms with the use of herbs, such as ginkgo, ginger, chasteberry (Vitex agnus), evening primrose oil and St. John's wort.
 However, few scientific studies have found that any herbs are effective for relief of PMS symptoms.

 Herbal remedies also aren't regulated by the Food and Drug Administration, so there's no record of product safety or effectiveness.
 Talk with your doctor before taking any herbal products, as they may have side effects or interact with other medications you're taking.
 St. John's wort, for example, reduces the effectiveness of birth control pills.